 When I did the talk about the C & D Canal and the Civil War at the New Castle Public Library on March 27th, we had an informed, lively discussion.
 Members of the Delaware Civil War Roundtable and Friends of Fort Delaware were there.
 During the evening we talked about a number of seldom used sources that serve as evidentiary traces for exploring the old canal’s important role in the war.
 There is a lot to this story that hasn’t been investigated and it was an enjoyable evening discussing matters with this group.

 New Castle County Reads 2013 has chosen March by Geraldine Brooks as its feature book this year.
 The fascinating novel takes places during the dark years of the Civil War, as the north reels under a series of unexpected defeats and a father, Mr. March, goes off to aid the Union cause.
-The New Castle County Library System is hosting a series of related programs to support the book discussion groups so I have been asked to talk about the C & D Canal during those troubling years.
+The New Castle County Library System is hosting a series of related programs to support the book discussion groups so I have been asked to do C&D Canal talk, which focuses on those troubling years.

 There are many primary sources to help support a discussion such as this.
-One, which I have found to be particularly insightful is a diary of a C & D Canal official.
-During those unsettled times, the officer in charge of the waterway across the peninsula kept a daily journal of happenings on the Peninsula.
-The talk takes place on Wednesday evening, March 26, at 7:00 p.m. at the New Castle Library.
+One, which I have found to be particularly insightful, is the diary of a C & D Canal official.
+During those unsettled times, the officer overseeing the waterway across the peninsula kept a daily journal of happenings on the Peninsula.
+The C&D Canal talk takes place on Wednesday evening, March 26, at 7:00 p.m. at the New Castle Library.
 This is a Delaware Humanities Forum program.